Imadeanewaccbro-sudo/KU_events/README.md

 Run setup.sql in the SQL of phpMyAdmin to create the database Open a terminal and run:

-cd "your-project-folder"
+cd "your-project-folder" and then run
-npm install to add the packages for node.js to run the website on local host Run this line "node server.js" in powershell to start the server
+"npm install" to add the packages for node.js to run the website on local host Run this line "node server.js" in powershell to start the server

 ## 📁 Your file structure should look like this after installing the package files